-Consistent with the First Amendment, the College may regulate speech on campus by imposing content-neutral "reasonable time, place, and manner" restrictions.
+Consistent with the First Amendment, the College may regulate speech on campus by imposing content-neutral "reasonable time, place, and manner" restrictions so long as (1) the restrictions are necessary to fulfill a significant legitimate institutional purpose and (2) other avenues remain available for communicating the same message to the same audience.
 For example, the College could prohibit the use of a bullhorn during an event if use of a bullhorn would be so noisy as to interfere with classes scheduled for the same time.
 The College could restrict the hours or location of an event or speaker provided the rule was reasonably necessary to prevent disruption of such activities as teaching or course registration.
-The following time, place and manner restrictions must be followed in all cases: